kristopherkyle/L2-Annotation-Project/dep_anno_overview.md

 - `I am hiring them to come twice_head a week_obl:npmod`
 - `Or will the nearly year_obl:npmod - round_head snow be too much for those who have never experienced snow in their lives ?`

+### `parataxis`
+Parataxis is used in discourse-feeling constructions such as "you know" or "I mean" when they interrupt a clause.
+- `But after I got home , I thought_head , you know_parataxis , this is not the exact thing I was looking for .`

+If these discourse-feeling constructions introduce a clause, then it is a higher syntactic unit (such as `root` or a `conj` dependent headed by the root) which heads a `ccomp` dependent.
+- `I have just been in tent and I think_head it is always a beautiful and interested adventure_ccomp .`

+Parataxis is used for "a pair of what could have been standalone sentences, but which are being treated together as a single sentence" (UD Guidelines).
+In this case, the first sentence is the head of the following sentences, which are tagged as `parataxis` dependents.
+- `I 'm work_head in C A my job is technical support_parataxis'`

+When a `parataxis` dependent breaks syntactic structure by occurring in-between two elements that should be adjacent, the `parataxis` dependent is headed by the same syntactic unit it interrupts.

+In this case, the `obl` dependent is interrupted by a `parataxis` dependent (by separating the `case` dependent from its head), so the `parataxis` dependent is also headed by the head of the `obl` dependent (the word <sit>).
+- `Just go to beach and sit aside_case¹ you know , the_det² street_head¹⁺² and see the ocean .`
+- `Just go to beach and sit_head¹⁺² aside you know_parataxis¹ , the street_obl² and see the ocean .`

 ### `punct`

 Punctuation is, unfortunately, a slightly tedious element of dependency annotation.
 Different projects have adhered to different guidelines and processes for annotating punctuation.
 This means that the corpuses are tagged rather inconsistently when it comes to punctuation, meaning that they likely shouldn’t be used as a guide.
 Therefore, this section, which is based on the UD version 2, will act as our guide for tagging punctuation.